Every 35 seconds, someone chooses MORE THAN ^

 5. Remove climbable items

 These are items that can help burglars gain access to your home, like ladders or bins.
-These should be hidden out of sight or stored away securely.
+They should be hidden out of sight or stored away securely.

 6. Garden equipment